AdrianAntico/AutoQuant/README.md

 <details><summary>expand</summary>
 <p>

 First step is to build either a binary classification model (in the case of a single bucket value, such as zero) or a multiclass model (for the case of multiple bucket values, such as zero and 10).
-The next step is to subset the data for the cases of: less than the first bucket, in between the first and second, second and third, ..., second to last and last, along with greater than last.
-For each data subset, a regression model is built for predicting values in the bucket ranges.
-The final compilation is to multiply the probabilities of being in each bucket times the values supplied by the regression values for each buckets.
+The next step is to subset the data for the cases of: less than the first split value, in between the first and second split value, second and third split value, ..., second to last and last split value, along with greater than last split value.
+For each data subset, a regression model is built for predicting values in the split value ranges.
+The final compilation is to multiply the probabilities of being in each group times the values supplied by the regression values for each group.

-###### Single Entry Bucket
+###### Single Partition
 * Pr(X = 0) * 0 + Pr(X > 0) * E(X | X >= 0)
 * Pr(X < x<sub>1</sub>) * E(X | X < x<sub>1</sub>) + Pr(X >= x<sub>1</sub>) * E(X | X >= x<sub>1</sub>)

-###### Multiple Entry Bucket
+###### Multiple Partitions
 * Pr(X = 0) * 0 + Pr(X < x<sub>2</sub>) * E(X | X < x<sub>2</sub>) + ... + Pr(X < x<sub>n</sub>) * E(X | X < x<sub>n</sub>) + Pr(X >= x<sub>n</sub>) * E(X | X >= x<sub>n</sub>)
 * Pr(X < x<sub>1</sub>) * E(X | X < x<sub>1</sub>) + Pr(x<sub>1</sub> <= X < x<sub>2</sub>) * E(X | x<sub>1</sub> <= X < x<sub>2</sub>) + ... + Pr(x<sub>n-1</sub> <= X < x<sub>n</sub>) * E(X | x<sub>n-1</sub> <= X < x<sub>n</sub>) + Pr(X >= x<sub>n</sub>) * E(X | X >= x<sub>n</sub>)